 Rodents are generally small and tend to be prey for larger animals.
 For this reason, they have developed sharp senses that help them spot danger and faster reflexes that enable them to escape quickly from a dangerous situation.

-In this section, we’ll cover what attracts mice to your house, as well as the types of mice you're mostly like to encounter in your home: the house mouse and the deer mouse.
+In this section, we’ll cover the types of mice you are mostly like to encounter in your home—the house mouse and the deer mouse.

 The most common mouse type in the United States, the house mouse is only one or two inches long, excluding its tail.
 Although typically a grayish, brown color, many color variations exist.